 - Take an oral probiotic

-It has been proven that leaky gut affects your brain, serotonin, for instance, is also created in the gut, serotonin is what makes us feel good, without it we get depression and other psychological disorders like anxiety, and bipolar which makes perfect sense because if your gut is damaged then so will your brain.
+It has been proven that leaky gut affects your brain.
+Serotonin, for instance, is also created in the gut, and Serotonin is what makes us feel good.
+Without it, we get depression and other psychological disorders like anxiety, and bipolar which makes perfect sense because if your gut is damaged, so will your brain.

 - Eat real food

-- Avoid food and toxins that cause damage the gut
+- Avoid food and toxins that cause damage to the gut

 - Replace the bad food with gut-healing foods like fermented food and vegetables